markfinger/python-webpack/README.md

 To use relative paths to config files, you should specify the `CONFIG_DIRS` setting.

 To pass context down to the config function, you can specify it in the `CONTEXT` setting.
-You can also provide context by using the `extra_context` argument on the `webpack.compiler.webpack` function.
+You can also provide context by using the `context` argument on the `webpack.compiler.webpack` function.

 Be aware that the `output.path` property is overridden on config objects.
 You can leave the property undefined and everything will be written within the directory specified by the `STATIC_ROOT` setting.